 To get notifications of the latest PBO publications, join our mailing list.

-The Local Government Fund and Vote 34 in the Revised Estimates for Public Services
+An overview of the Revised Estimates for Public Services 2019

 Why was the PBO established?

 The need for the office was identified by the OECD in its review of budget oversight by the Irish Parliament.
 The Oireachtas Sub-Committee on Dáil Reform, in its final report in May 2016, recommended that the office be established.

 Established in 2017, the PBO is a key source of financial and budgetary intelligence for Oireachtas Members and in particular for the Committee on Budgetary Oversight as it conducts ex-ante scrutiny of all budgetary matters.